PSYC 100 Principles of Psychology Units: 6.00

 Learning Hours: 221 (24 Seminar, 24 Group Learning, 78 Practicum, 20 Online Activity, 75 Private Study)

-Requirements: Prerequisite Level 3 or above and registration in a PSYC Major, Joint Honours, or Specialization Plan and a minimum GPA of 3.30 in PSYC.
+Requirements: Prerequisite Level 3 or above and registration in a PSYC Major, Joint Honours, or Specialization Plan and a minimum GPA of 3.30 in PSYC and permission of the Department.

 Offering Faculty: Faculty of Arts and Science